 In order for the brood to develop normally, honeybee colonies need to regulate the brood temperature between 32°C and 36°C, and optimally at 35°C (Seeley, 1985).
-Brood temperature is therefore regulated within a narrow range of temperatures but according to the response threshold model of division of labour, we still expected that an increase in group size would generate a higher level of social homeostasis and therefore increased capacity of reaching optimal nest conditions, due to higher variability and task specialization between individuals (Ulrich et al., 2018).(Ulrich et al., 2018).
-We did not find that mean brood temperature significantly increases with the number of adult bees within colonies, the link seems present but not strong enough in our data to be significant.
-However, the increase in thermoregulation mean temperature was significantly and positively related to the amount of brood.
-Social homeostasis, and thus the ability to thermoregulate, is not only due todepends on the likelihood of individuals to react to a stimulus but also to, which should increase with the intensity of the stimulus and whether it exceeds(exceeding the individual response threshold of more individuals) (Theraulaz et al., 1998).
+(Seeley, 1985).
+Brood temperature is therefore regulated within a narrow range of temperatures but according to the response threshold model of division of labour, we still expected that an increase in group size would generate a higher level of social homeostasis and therefore increased capacity of reaching optimal nest conditions, due to higher variability and task specialization between individuals (Ulrich et al., 2018).
+We did not find that mean brood temperature significantly increases with the number of adult bees within colonies.
+HoweverOn one hand, we found no effect of the number of bees with the GLM on raw data, however, when the data was categorized, there was a significant difference between the smallest category (catBees1) and the two largest categories (catBees3 and catBees4).
+These differences were probably due to the fact that colonies with few bees (catBees1) were the only colonies with low temperature values (below 34.0°C).
+On the other hand, mean temperature was significantly and positively related to the amount of brood.
+Social homeostasis, and thus the ability to thermoregulate, depends on the likelihood of individuals to react to a stimulus, which should increase with the intensity of the stimulus (exceeding the response threshold of more individuals) (Theraulaz et al., 1998).
 Under this last scenario, it is possible that the stimulus intensity of the thermoregulatory tasks (brood amount) was high enough to surpass the threshold response of many individual bees, regardless of their respective thresholds.
-However, aA non-mutually exclusive hypothesis is that the greater the quantity of brood, the greater the chance there is that the sensor is well surrounded by brood, and therefore to record optimal temperatures.
-By selecting However, we expected this effect to be reduced since we selected temperatures within the from sensors that were surrounded by brood thermoregulatory range, we expected to always have (containing brood in the vicinity on both adjacent sides of the sensor, which was confirmed during colony inspection, but a large amount of brood would exclude frames), and we therefore minimized situations in which the temperature sensor would be located at the periphery of the brood patch where the brood temperature would be lower.
+A non-mutually exclusive hypothesis is that the greater the quantityamount of brood, the greater the chance there is that the sensor is well surrounded by brood, and therefore to record optimal temperatures.
+However, we expected this effect to be reduced since we selected temperatures from sensors that were surrounded by brood (containing brood on both adjacent sides of frames), and we therefore minimized situations in which the temperature sensor would be located at the periphery of the brood patch where the brood temperature would be lower.